 Anusha Rahman said that Telenor’s 4G would bring the high-speed Internet connectivity in the remote areas of the country.
 The step will bring new opportunities for the citizens.

 On this occasion, CEO Telenor Pakistan, Michael Foley said, “The commitment of Telenor is to support Pakistan’s efforts to become a digitally developed nation.
-Driven by our vision of empowering societies, the building of our success to date is based a simple realisation: mobile communication, financial services, and the internet are not luxury goods for the few – they are for everyone.”
+Driven by our vision of empowering societies, the building of our success to date is based a simple realization: mobile communication, financial services, and the internet are not luxury goods for the few – they are for everyone.”

 The newly appointed Chief Executive of Telenor Pakistan, Irfan Wahab Khan, told that the company will start offering 4G services to its customers within the next few months.

 It is important to mention here that the 3G-4G spectrum which was left unsold in the Next Generation Mobile Services (NGMS) auction in 2014 was auctioned in 2016 with complete transparency.
 In this auction, only one telecom operator (Telenor) participated.